MSc Management and Information Systems: Change and Development (Distance Learning)

 - new knowledge and skills to help in the effective management and change of organisations.

-We're ranked 7th in the UK and 11th in the world for development studies (QS World University Rankings by Subject 2021).
+- We're ranked second in the UK and seventh in the world for development studies (QS World University Rankings by Subject 2022).

 The Global Development Institute has more than 20 years' experience of delivering high-quality postgraduate programmes via distance learning, and this master's degree offers you: